arcadelab/deepdrr/README.md

 nnunet/dataprep.py
 nnunet/infer_nnUNet.py
 ```
-The first one prepares CT images into the format suitable for nnU-Net. ```bash 'type' ``` can be adjusted for different type of input image (NIFTI, DICOM, single or batch).
+The first one prepares CT images into the format suitable for nnU-Net. `type` can be adjusted for different type of input image (NIFTI, DICOM, single or batch).

 The second one performs inference using pretrained models of nnU-Net.
-User can use 'TaskType' to choose the paticular pretrained model.
+User can use `TaskType` to choose the paticular pretrained model.

 ## Installation